 Gender balance among researchers in Norwegian academia (NIFU, Insight 2020:20)

-- 1562 persons defended their PhD-dissertation at Norwegian universities and university colleges in 2021.
-This is 39 less than in 2021.
+- 1612 persons defended their PhD-dissertation at Norwegian universities and university colleges in 2023.

-- Altogether the dispersion between women and men among PhD graduates has been completely balanced since 2012.
+- Altogether the dispersion between women and men among PhD graduates has been balanced since 2012.

 - 2014 was the first year when more women than men graduated at doctorate level.